Undergraduate Competency-Based Academic Policies and Procedures

 University of Massachusetts Global will admit students to competency-based programs who have the capacity and determination to successfully complete a rigorous University of Massachusetts Global degree program.
 The admission process is designed to help the student and the university to make an informed decision about the likelihood of success.

-The prospective undergraduate student in University of Massachusetts Global must demonstrate readiness to succeed in undergraduate-level academic coursework by satisfactorily fulfilling one of the following admission options, which apply to degree programs at the associate’s and bachelor’s level.
+The prospective undergraduate student in University of Massachusetts Global must demonstrate readiness to succeed in undergraduate-level academic coursework by satisfactorily fulfilling the following requirements, which apply to degree programs at the associate’s and bachelor’s level.
 Specific program admission requirements, when present, must also be met.

-- Evidence of high school completion or equivalent, which may consist of a high school diploma or transcript, a General Education Development (GED) certificate, a state-authorized high school equivalency certificate or diploma, a state-recognized Home Study certificate or transcript, or a document from an approved foreign evaluation service certifying completion of international high school coursework equivalent to a United States high school diploma.
+Evidence of high school completion or equivalent is required, which may consist of a high school diploma or transcript, a General Education Development (GED) certificate, a state-authorized high school equivalency certificate or diploma, a state-recognized Home Study certificate or transcript, or a document from an approved foreign evaluation service certifying completion of international high school coursework equivalent to a United States high school diploma.

 Prospective students must submit the following:

-- Official transcripts from all institutions attended.
+2. Official transcripts from all institutions attended where college-level credit was earned.
 Credits from regionally accredited institutions may be accepted in transfer.

 Failure to report any previous academic work at another college or university may be considered a violation of academic integrity.
 Non-satisfactory performance, including but not limited to probation, suspension, or expulsion, as well as issues of academic integrity may nullify the applicant’s eligibility to be admitted.